mjasny/distexprunner/README.md

 - `--resume` In case of interruption, only runs experiments which are not present in file `.distexprunner`
 - `--slack-webhook` if supplied a notification is sent to the channel after all experiments are run (see: https://api.slack.com/tutorials/slack-apps-hello-world)
 - `--progress` Displays a progressbar, but needs to completely disable logging output.
 Therefore use in conjuncition with `--log`
-- `--log` Appends all logging output in addition to stdout into a file.
+- `--log` Appends all logging output in addition to stderr into a file.

 ## Server